Cookies Policy

 _hjTLDTest When the Hotjar script executes, we try to determine the most generic Cookie path that we should use, instead of the page hostname.
 This is done, so that Cookies can be shared across subdomains (where applicable).
 To determine this, we try to store the hjTLDTest Cookie for different URL substring alternatives until it fails.
 After this check, the Cookie is removed.
 0 Days

-__hssc This Cookie name is associated with websites built on the HubSpot platform.
-It is reported by them as being used for website analytics.
+__hssc This Cookie name is associated with Websites built on the HubSpot Platform.
+It is reported by them as being used for Website Analytics.
 0 Days

-__hssrc This Cookie name is associated with websites built on the HubSpot platform.
-It is reported by them as being used for website analytics.
+__hssrc This Cookie name is associated with Websites built on the HubSpot Platform.
+It is reported by them as being used for Website Analytics.
 0 Days

 _hjSession_2505882 A Cookie that holds the current session data.
 This ensures that subsequent requests within the session window will be attributed to the same Hotjar session.
 0 Days

 _gclxxxx Google Conversion Tracking Cookie.
-89 Days
+2 Months

 4.3 Functional Cookies

-These Cookies enable the website to provide enhanced functionality and personalisation.
-They may be set by us or by a Third-Party provider, whose services we have added to our pages.
+These Cookies enable the Website to provide enhanced functionality and personalisation.
+They may be set by us or by a Third-Party Provider, whose services we have added to our pages.
 If you do not allow these Cookies, then some or all of these services may not function properly.

 First Party Functional Cookies